Taekwon-do Legend Supreme Master Kim Bok-Man

 Born on December 3, 1934, Supreme Master Kim’s martial arts journey began, like that of all other first generation pioneers of Taekwondo, during the Japanese occupation of Korea.
 The year was 1941.
 Korea had been brutally occupied by Japan for more than 30 years.
 Japan had assumed control of Korea in 1910 and renamed it Chosen.
 During the military occupation, Japan banned the teaching of the Korean language and history, and burned many historical Korean documents.2 Koreans young and old were oppressed and bullied at school, at work and in the street by their Japanese co-workers and neighbors.
 Koreans were forced to assume Japanese names and to teach and speak in Japanese.
 World War II had begun in 1939, and Koreans were drafted into the Japanese army or forced to work under dangerous slavelike conditions while the Japanese military kidnapped thousands of Korean girls and women to work as comfort women for Japanese soldiers.

 In 1941, when he was just seven years old, Supreme Master Kim’s grandmother arranged to have a Buddhist priest named Lee teach him to defend himself.
 Lee, a member of a civilian protection group, taught the young Master Kim for several hours once or twice a month.
 Physical conditioning was an important part of Master Kim’s training.
 Lee expected him to condition his body by kicking and striking trees and jumping over large obstacles such as tree stumps every day.
 Lee taught Supreme Master Kim a martial art called Taekyun Moosul.
 Tae, Lee explained, meant jumping or flying with kicks; kyun meant fighting position; moosul meant martial arts.
 When World War II ended in August 1945, Lee no longer came to Master Kim’s village to teach.
-Master Kim, however, continued training by himself and began to develop new techniques, a habit he follows yet today, more than 70 years later.
+Master Kim, however, continued training by himself and began to develop new techniques, a habit he followed for more than 80 years, until his death in 2021.

 Supreme Master Kim for many years was renowned for his jumping and flying techniques, feats captured in many of the photographs in his book Taekwon-Do: Origins of the Art: Bok Man Kim’s Historic Photospective (1955-2015).
 For Taekwon-Do pioneers in the Korean armed forces – including General Choi, Colonel Nam Tae-Hi, Master Sergeant Kim Bok-Man and others – the Japanese occupation proved to be a powerful catalyst to develop, teach, demonstrate and distribute Taekwon-Do.